Canon 60D vs Nikon D7200

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More heavily discounted: Has been available for much longer (launched in August 2010).

-Reasons to prefer the Nikon D7200:
+Advantages of the Nikon D7200: